GerritCodeReview/plugins_rename-project/src/main/resources/Documentation/config.md

 * `sshConnectionTimeout` : Timeout for SSH connections in minutes.
 If 0, there is no timeout, and the client waits indefinitely.
 By default, 2 minutes.

 To configure http replication, provide the correct url.
-To cpecify username and password for replication for rename, add password and username in gerrit.config or secure.config. for example:
+To specify username and password for replication for rename, add `password` and `user` options in gerrit.config or secure.config. for example:
 ```
   [plugin "@PLUGIN@"]